dart-lang/language/working/0546-patterns/records-feature-specification.md

 objects is harder.

 Semantically, we do not want records to have unique identities distinct from their contents.
 A record *is* its contents in the same way that every value 3 in a program is the "same" 3 whether it came from the number literal `3` or the result of `1 + 2`.
 This is why `==` for records is defined in terms of their shape and fields.
-Two records with the same shape and fields are equivalent.
-Identity follows similar rules.
+Two records with the same shape and equal fields are equal values.

+At the same time, we want `identical()` to be fast because one of its primary uses is as a fast-path check for equality.
+An `identical()` that is obliged to iterate over the record's fields (transitively in the case where some fields are themselves records) might nullify the benefits of using `identical()` as a fast-path check before calling `==`.

+To balance those opposing goals, `identical()` on records is defined to only offer loose guarantees.
 Calling `identical()` with a record argument returns:

 *   `false`, if the other argument is not a record.
-*   `false`, if the records do not have the same shape. *Since named field order is not part of a record's shape, this implies that named field order does not affect identity either. `(a: 1, b: 2)` and `(b: 2, a: 1)` are identical.*
+*   `false`, if the records do not have the same shape. *Since named field order is not part of a record's shape, this implies that named field order does not affect identity either. `identical((a: 1, b: 2), (b: 2, a: 1))` is not required to return false.*
 *   `false`, if any pair of corresponding fields are not identical.
-*   Otherwise `true`.

-This means `identical()` on records is structural and recursive.
-However, since records are immutable and `identical()` on other aggregate types does not recurse into fields, it cannot be *cyclic.*

-An important use case for `identical()` is as a fast path check for equality.
-It's common to use `identical()` to quickly see if two objects are "the same", and if so avoid the potentially slower call to `==`.
-We have some concern that structural rules for `identical()` of records could be slow.

-We will coordinate with the implementation teams and if they are not confident that they can get reasonable performance out of it, we may change these rules before accepting the proposal.
-"Reasonable" here means fast enough that users won't find themselves wishing for some other specialized `reallyIdentical()` function that avoids the cost of structural `identical()` checks on records.

-**TODO: Discuss with implementation teams.**
+*   Otherwise it *may* return `true`, but is not required to.

+*If an implementation can easily determine that two record arguments to `identical()` have the same shape and identical fields, then it should return `true`.
+Typically, this is because the two arguments to `identical()` are pointers with the same address to the same heap-allocated record object.
+But if an implementation would have to do a slower field-wise comparison to determine identity, it's probably better to return `false` quickly.*

+*In other words, if `identical()` returns `true`, then the records are definitely indistinguishable.
+But if it returns `false`, they may or may not be.*

 #### Expandos